ConnectBox/RPi.GPIO_NP_CB/README.md

 (The orignial of their README.md is reproduced below.)
 Changes have been made to 4 of the "C" code modules to allow it to work with armbian fusion.
 Additionally, errors were corrected in the event_gpio.c module to fix failing function calls due to undersized char arrarys leading to truncation of filenames.
 Follow the Installation instructions from the original READ.me to compile and install.
+Additionally errors in compilation have been fixed by multiple definitions of variables.

 ### Changed modules are: